 Students must attend school in the district in which their parents or guardians reside.
-To enroll a student, call (937) 433-8841 to make an appointment.
-The necessary registration papers can be filled out or downloaded from the district web page.
+To enroll a student, a visit to the school is necessary so the proper registration papers can be filled out.
 Of immediate importance is the name and address of the previous school your child attended, as relevant records need to be requested from that school immediately.